 Through formative assessments, student outcomes are tracked and measured in smaller increments of time and scope.
 These allow for a constant and consistent gauge of student performance, and they give educators the ability to personalize and adjust instructional practices as needed throughout the school year.
-By measuring student outcomes through both formative and interim assessments, GPMS is able to "keep a finger on the pulse" of where students, classrooms, and teachers are at any given time throughout the year.
+By measuring student outcomes through both formative and interim assessments, GPA can "keep a finger on the pulse" of where students, classrooms, and teachers are at any given time throughout the year.
 This enables quick adjustments to instruction and the ability to employ responsive supports where and when they are needed.
+The school also uses a series of summative assessments on an annual basis to get a big-picture view of the overall student, classroom, and teacher achievement.
+Assessment data is shared across the school and across the Gem Prep network of schools for the purpose of (a)